Carlos-Juatan/Travel_Agency/README.md

 ## Author

-This "Justly" project was developed by Carlos Juatan as an educational project.
+This "Travel_Agency" project was developed by Carlos Juatan as an educational project.

 You can find more of my projects and contributions on my GitHub profile: https://github.com/Carlos-Juatan/